Primary

 Round your upper back and keep it rounded throughout—this is the key to glute focus.
 Drive your hips into the pad as you lift by squeezing your glutes, not by arching your lower back.
 Do not hyperextend at the top.

-Also targets: Hamstrings,
+Also targets: Hamstrings, Back

-Want Glute-Focused Back Extension in your program?
+See where Glute-Focused Back Extension fits in your weekly plan

 Position yourself on back extension bench.